Kat9-123/Elite/README.md

 ## Miscellaneous
-If you have any tips, optimisations, etc. Please either message me or make a contribution.
+If you have any tips, optimisations, etc. Please either message me or make a pull request.
+The code is stil relatively messy.